 Outlet: El Paso Times

-El Paso Times Editor Bob Moore’s nomination explained the outstanding year Torres had:
+El Paso Times Editor Bob Moore’ explained in his nomination: